twitter-archive/kestrel/docs/guide.md

 Reliable reads
 --------------

+This section describes the implementation of reliable reads for the memcache protocol.
+See the thrift protocol documentation for details on using reliable reads with that protocol.

 Normally when a client removes an item from the queue, kestrel immediately discards the item and assumes the client has taken ownership.
 This isn't